-- b) Percolation Tests. - Performance of Percolation Tests.
-At least three 3 separate percolation tests, a minimum of 50 feet apart, shall be performed at the site of each proposed subsurface seepage system. - 2) Procedure for Performing Percolation Tests.
-Percolation tests shall be performed in accordance with the procedure outlined in Appendix A2÷ Illustration G of this Part.
+- 1) Performance of Percolation Tests.
+At least 3 separate percolation tests, a minimum of 50 feet apart, shall be performed at the site of each proposed subsurface seepage system. - 2) Procedure for Performing Percolation Tests.
+Percolation tests shall be performed in accordance with the procedure outlined in Appendix A2; Illustration G-of this Part.
 Alternate procedures for performing percolation tests may be submitted to the Department for review.
-If determined to be as stringent as that described in Appendix A2÷ Illustration G of this Part, the alternate procedure will shall be approved. - 3) The Department or its agent may choose not to accept percolation data results and may require a soil investigation if soils information, permits for private sewage disposal systems in proximity to the proposed site, direct observation or other information shows conditions that will have an impact on the design, construction, installation, modification, or performance of the private sewage disposal system.
-If soils information, permits for private sewage disposal systems in close proximity to the proposed site, direct observations or other information show conditions which will impact the design, construction, installation, modification or performance of the private sewage disposal system, the Department or local authority shall cause the determination of the seasonal high water table, fill, soil compaction, poor soil structure, high bulk density, dense unleached glacial till, fragipans, sodic horizons or other limiting soil characteristics that may reduce permeability or impact on design, construction or location of a subsurface seepage system.
+If determined to be as stringent as that described in Appendix A2; Illustration G-of this Part, the alternate procedure willshall be approved.

+3) The Department or its agent may choose not to accept percolation data results and may require a soil investigation if soils information, permits for private sewage disposal systems in proximity to the proposed site, direct observation or other information shows conditions that will have an impact on the design, construction, installation, modification or performance of the private sewage disposal system.
+If soils information, permits for private sewage disposal systems in close proximity to the proposed site, direct observations or other information show conditions which will impact the design, construction, installation, modification or performance of the private sewage disposal system, the Department or local authority shall cause the determination of the seasonal high water table, fill, soil compaction, poor soil structure, high bulk density, dense unleached glacial till, fragipans, sodie horizons or other limiting soil characteristics that may reduce permeability or impact on design. construction or location of a subsurface seepage system.